Weezer (Teal Album): Critical reception

-The Teal Album was met with divided opinions from critics.
-At the aggregating website Metacritic, the album has received a normalized rating of 58, based on 9 critical reviews, indicating "mixed or average" reviews.
 In a review of the album for AllMusic, editor Stephen Thomas Erlewine wrote that "Taken on a strictly musical terms, The Teal Album is pretty anodyne stuff.
 Weezer replicates the arrangements of beloved songs, adds a bit more fuzz on the guitar solos, and flattens the vocal affectations, which amounts to one weird trick: Weezer doesn't attempt to make the songs their own, yet these versions unmistakably sound like Weezer."
 Matt Beaumont at NME stated "Respectful enough to rouse any struggling family gathering but knowing enough to amuse those in on the joke, 'The Teal Album' at once satirises the covers album and makes a decent stab at perfecting it."

 Reviewing the album for Glide Magazine, James Roberts concluded that "The lifelessness of the covers ensures that it has a shelf life that isn't much longer than your average meme.
 I suppose given the origins of the album as a Twitter meme it makes sense.
 Everything about the album—from its conception to its surprise, digital only release—points to the fact that we aren't meant to take it that seriously.
 But that's kind of the problem, isn't it?
 Nothing Weezer does can be taken seriously anymore."
 Nick Flanagan gave the album a grading of 1 out of 5 in the review for Now, claiming that "what's horrible about this record is the total lack of controversy, the lack of anything.
 It doesn't even pass as a joke album – they're just straight-ahead paint-by-numbers covers, like something a wedding band might play."
-Tim Sommer wrote that "… there is no reason to listen to The Teal Album.
-There are no revelations, no hearts are placed on sleeves, no one will be moved, and no one will bother to play one of these tracks in the future", adding that "… Weezer despise the American music consuming public, and want to prove that today's consumer will click on literally the most banal and redundant nonsense."
+Tim Sommer wrote that "... there is no reason to listen to The Teal Album.
+There are no revelations, no hearts are placed on sleeves, no one will be moved, and no one will bother to play one of these tracks in the future", adding that "...
+Weezer despise the American music consuming public, and want to prove that today's consumer will click on literally the most banal and redundant nonsense."

 Michael Roffman was more positive in an assessment for Consequence of Sound, writing "At best, it's a blueprint or rather a teaser for their forthcoming tours, as if to say, "Well, you loved 'Africa', look what else we can do?
 Come out, folks."
 Again, that's a more cynical outlook, but hey, maybe Cuomo is being cynical.
 Maybe this is the self-defeater in him, acknowledging the times, knowing damn well that if he's going to give 'em what they want, he's going to meet them at their level with a shit-eating grin and walk back to the bank."